Protect Your Investment: Prosthetic Care Essentials

 Let It Dry Completely

 Do not rush this step.
 Wait until the cleaned area is completely dry.
-Any moisture will prevent the Sil-Poxy from adhering to the silicone properly.
+Any moisture — even a thin invisible film — will prevent the Sil-Poxy from adhering to the silicone properly and the repair will fail.

 Apply Sil-Poxy

-Apply a small amount of adhesive inside the tear and press the edges together firmly.
+Apply a small amount of adhesive inside the tear — not on the surface.
+Gently open the tear, apply Sil-Poxy to both inner edges, then press them together firmly and hold for 30 seconds.
+Wipe any excess immediately.
 Sil-Poxy creates a bond that is resistant to moisture, UV light, and heat.

 Let It Cure

 Allow the adhesive to fully cure according to package instructions before wearing your prosthetic again.
-Don't rush this—a proper cure ensures a lasting repair.
+Don't rush this — a proper cure ensures a lasting repair that can withstand daily wear, stretching, and washing.

 When Professional Repair is Needed

-- Tears near the urethra (for STP models)
+- Tears near the urethra (for STP models — these affect function)

 Daily Care & Cleaning Routine